The board shall approve and reapprove community health worker training programs as follows:

 (3) Any other information requested by the board.

-(C) If the board determines that additional information is necessary prior to rendering a decision on an application for program approval or reapproval, the board shall provide written notice to the applicant and shall specify a reasonable timeframe within which such information shall be provided to the board.
+(C) If the board determines that additional information is necessary to make a determination regarding an application for program approval or reapproval, the board shall provide written notice to the applicant requesting the information.
+An application will expire, and a new application must be submitted, if the requested information is not received by the board within one year of the date of the board's request.

-(E) The board may conduct a site visit of a community health worker training program either prior to approving or reapproving a program application, or at any time during the two year period for which a program is approved.
+(D) The board may conduct a site visit of a community health worker training program or applicant either prior to approving or reapproving a program application, or at any time during the two year period for which a program is approved.

-(H) If the board determines that an application for program approval or reapproval does not demonstrate that the applicant program meets or maintains the minimum standards set forth in this chapter, the board shall submit to the administrator of the program a written report that identifies the specific deficiencies, and includes the date on which the board is to consider the deficiency report.
-The date for consideration of a deficiency report shall be not less than thirty days after the date on which the applicant program could reasonably be expected to have received the written deficiency report.
+(G) If the board determines that an application for program approval or reapproval does not demonstrate that the applicant program meets or maintains the minimum standards set forth in this chapter, the board shall send to the administrator of the program a written report that identifies the specific deficiencies.
+The deficiency report must notify the applicant or program of a board meeting date, not less than ninety days in the future, at which the board will make a decision regarding the application.

 (1) A written plan of correction that sets forth the steps taken by the program to meet or maintain each minimum standard identified in the report as not being met or maintained; or